svh2811/Vehicle-Detection-and-Tracking/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+#### Hog Sub-sampling Window Search

+Next we explore a more efficient method for doing the sliding window approach, one that allows us to only have to extract the Hog features once, .
+The code below defines a single function find_cars that's able to both extract features and make predictions.

+The `find_cars` only has to extract hog features once, for each of a small set of predetermined window sizes (defined by a scale argument), and then can be sub-sampled to get all of its overlaying windows.
+Each window is defined by a scaling factor that impacts the window size.
+The scale factor can be set on different regions of the image (e.g. small near the horizon, larger in the center).

+For our example are using a 64 x 64 base window.
+If we define `pixels per cell` as 8 x 8, then a scale of 1 would retain a window that's 8 x 8 cells (8 cells to cover 64 pixels in either direction).
+An overlap of each window can be defined in terms of the cell distance, using `cells_per_step`.
+This means that a `cells_per_step = 2` would result in a search window overlap of 75% (2 is 25% of 8, so we move 25% each time, leaving 75% overlap with the previous window).
+Any value of scale that is larger or smaller than one will scale the base image accordingly, resulting in corresponding change in the number of cells per window.
+Its possible to run this same function multiple times for different scale values to generate multiple-scaled search windows.

+![./examples/hog-sub.jpg][Hog Sub-sampling Window Search]